joeydubey/comp3297-gnome/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+I suggest downloading a DB sqlite viewew if you are interested in lookin at and manipulating the DB.

 ## Setting up Django